Guilford Courthouse (board wargame): Reception

+In Issue 32 of the British wargaming magazine Perfidious Albion, Charles Vasey and Geoffrey Barnard discussed the game.
+Vasey commented, "The game has nice production values and does go far in simulating the horrible problems for the British commander."
+However, Vasey had some reservations, noting, "The rules have some holes and unfortunate effects."
+One of these, as Vasey pointed out, was that because British victory points relied on elimination of only Continental units, it had the non-historical consequence that the American player could exploit this rule by placing militia units (worth no victory points) in the front lines while the Continental Army "runs away and hides."
+Barnard replied, "This is a nice, straightforward game. ...
+There are problems with it, but they are problems caused by the uniqueness of the game, not by the ordinariness of the system."
+Barnard noted that exploiting the rules might result in "guerrilla-like operations."
+Vasey concluded, "With care this system could be developed, and hopefully GDW will do so."
+Barnard concluded, "A neat little game, worthy of a lot more attention that its size might suggest."

 In the 1980 book The Best of Board Wargaming, Marcus Watney commented "Although the game is simple and without any serious rule problems, it remains a strangely unsatisfactory game."
 He ascribed this to "lack of strategic options: realistic perhaps, but in the end uninteresting."
 He also noted that the map did not contain a terrain key, leading to misunderstandings about what was wooded forest and what was clear terrain.
 Nevertheless, although he gave an "Excitement Grade" of only 10%, he gave a guarded recommendation, saying, "Still, there are so few games about the individual battles in the American Revolution that any such game should be welcomed."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman called the game interestingly subtle and covers many areas of eighteenth century warfare in nice detail."
 However he found the game unsatisfying, commenting, "the system is better than the game."
 He also noted the lack of a terrain key for the map didn't help the game.
 He pointed out that strategic possibilities were limited for both players, saying, "both sides seem to have optimum strategies, and play can become stereotyped (and tangentially quite dissimilar to the actual battle.)"
 He concluded by giving the game an Overall Evaluation of only Fair to Good, commenting "Despite its ease of play and excellent system, many players will probably lose interest quickly [...] the game is not equal to the sum of its parts."